alexklibisz/meetup-viz/readme.md

 - D3.js
 - Webpack

-### Todo:

-- include leaflet in webpack build - need to resolve issue with requesting images from css.
-- switch back to non-class Alt.js setup.
-- add popovers for the map markers showing the event details.

 ### The Talk

-- I'm planning to present this project as a talk at the KnoxJS meetup in April.
-- While I plan and prepare the talk, [here are my notes](https://docs.google.com/document/d/1qashBYTbmpHvgIyCMAhxYwRbwZSBegoUfjwDTboWomY/edit?usp=sharing) and [here are the slides](https://docs.google.com/presentation/d/1S2Wqq-TarX1C_Q2Ly0Y_OUNkAzeiPfA3kxH0ILwkn_o/edit?usp=sharing).
+- This was presented at the KnoxvilleJS meetup on April 18, 2016: http://www.meetup.com/Knoxvillejs/events/229148319/
+- Here are the slides from the presentation: https://github.com/alexklibisz/meetup-viz/blob/master/talk-slides.pdf

 ### Running the project